-- Denali Therapeutics Inc.

-- Dicerna Phamaceuticals, Inc.

-- FibroGen, Inc.

-- · Global Blood Therapeutics, Inc.

-- Intra-Cellular Therapies, Inc.

-- Iovance Therapeutics, Inc.

-- NGM Biopharmaceuticals, Inc.

-- Reata Pharmaceuticals, Inc.

-- Revance Therapeutics, Inc.

-- Sangamo Therapeutics, Inc.

-- Sorrento Therapeutics, Inc.
+ACADIA Pharmaceuticals Inc. Denali Therapeutics Inc. Agios Pharmaceuticals, Inc. FibroGen, Inc. Amicus Therapuetics, Inc. Intra-Cellular Therapies, Inc. Apellis Pharmaceuticals, Inc. Ionis Pharmaceuticals, Inc. Arcus Biosciences, Inc. lovance Therapeutics, Inc. Arrowhead Pharmaceuticals, Inc. Karuna Therapeutics, Inc. Ascendis Pharma A/S Mirati Therapeutics, Inc. BioCryst Pharmaceuticals, Inc. Neurocrine Biosciences, Inc. Blueprint Medicines Corporation Revance Therapeutics, Inc. Deciphera Pharmaceuticals, Inc. Ultragenyx Pharmaceuticals Inc.

-At the time of the determination, these companies each had a market capitalization generally between \$1.0 billion and \$9.0 billion, had an employee head count generally less than 600 and were generally at a comparable stage to us in the development of their lead drug candidate.
-The Compensation and Talent Committee determined that the foregoing selection criteria were appropriate for selecting the Peer Companies for 2022 because at such time, we were a late-stage biopharmaceutical company with a market capitalization of approximately \$3 billion and less than 400 employees, which placed us within the range of the Peer Companies.
+At the time of the determination, these companies each had a market capitalization generally between \$1.5 billion and \$15 billion, had an employee head count greater than 200 but less than 750, annual revenues of less than \$500 million and were generally at a comparable stage to us in the development of their lead drug candidate.
+The Compensation and Talent Committee determined that the foregoing selection criteria were appropriate for selecting the Peer Companies for 2023 because at such time, we were a late-stage biopharmaceutical company with a market capitalization of approximately \$5 billion and approximately 365 employees, which placed us within the range of the Peer Companies.